PrivacEye: Privacy-Preserving Head-Mounted Eye Tracking Using Egocentric Scene Image and Eye Movement Features: Experiments

 \subsection{Sequential Analysis}

 To evaluate \systemname, we applied the three proposed approaches separately as well as in combination in a realistic temporal sequential analysis, evaluating the system as a whole within person-specific (leave-one-recording-out) and person-independent (leave-one-person-out) cross validation schemes.
 Independent of CNN or SVM approaches, we first trained and then tested in a person-specific fashion.
 That is, we trained on two of the three recordings of each participant and tested on the remaining one -- iteratively over all combinations and averaging the performance results in the end.
-For the leave-one-person-out cross validation, we trained on the data of 16 participants and tested on the remaining one.

-\textit{SVM-Eye} is the only one of the three proposed approaches that allows \systemname to be functional when no scene imagery is available, i.e., when the shutter is closed.
+For the leave-one-person-out cross validation, we trained on the data of 16 participants and tested on the remaining one. \textit{SVM-Eye} is the only one of the three proposed approaches that allows \systemname to be functional when no scene imagery is available, i.e., when the shutter is closed.
 Additionally, it can be applied when the shutter is open thus serving both software components of \systemname.
 While the camera shutter is not closed, i.e., scene imagery is available, \textit{CNN-Direct} or \textit{SVM-Combined} can be applied.
 To provide a comprehensive picture, we then analysed the combinations \textit{CNN-Direct} + \textit{SVM-Eye} (\textit{CNN/SVM}) and \textit{SVM-Combined} + \textit{SVM-Eye} (\textit{SVM/SVM}).
 The first approach is applied when the camera shutter is open and \textit{SVM-Eye} only when the shutter is closed.
 For the sake of completeness, we also evaluated \textit{SVM-Combined} and \textit{CNN-Direct} on the whole dataset.
 However, these two methods represent hypothetical best-case scenarios in which eye and scene features are always available.
 As this is in practice not possible, they have to be viewed as an upper-bound baseline.
 For evaluation purposes, we apply the proposed approaches within a step size of one second in a sequential manner.
 The previously predicted camera shutter position (open or close) decides which approach is applied for the prediction of the current state to achieve realistic results.
-We use $Accuracy=\frac{TP+TN}{TP+FP+TN+FN}$, where TP, FP, TN, and FN represent sample-based true positive, false positive, true negative, and false negative counts, respectively, to measure the performance of our system.
+We use $Accuracy=\frac{TP+TN}{TP+FP+TN+FN}$, where TP, FP, TN, and FN count sample-based true positives, false positives, true negatives, and false negatives, as performance indicator.